On Realistic Target Coverage by Autonomous Drones: Drone Placement: the Solver

 \subsection{Spatial Discretizer}

 The goal of the \textit{Spatial Discretizer} is to generate the candidate locations for camera placement.
 Each candidate location can be used to view a subset of targets under the coverage model.
 A key characteristic of the \textit{Spatial Discretizer} is the nature of the set of candidate locations it generates.
-We define two types of candidate location sets: 1) comprehensive sets and 2) heuristic sets. \textit{\textbf{Comprehensive representation of the search space means that the set of identified candidate locations is guaranteed to include all optimal configurations, up to an equivalence.
-Two points are equivalent if they can view the same subset of targets under the same constraints.}} Heuristic sets approximate the comprehensive sets but includes fewer points which allows for computing drones configurations faster at the expense of the optimality of the configuration.
+We define two types of candidate sets: 1) comprehensive and 2) heuristic, denoted by $\mathcal{P}$ and $\hat{\mathcal{P}}$, respectively. \textit{Comprehensive representation of the search space means that the set of candidate locations is guaranteed to include all optimal configurations, up to an equivalence.
+Two configurations are equivalent with respect to a subset of targets if both configurations can cover these targets under the same constraints.} Heuristic sets are not guaranteed to be comprehensive but are an effective alternative which is also practical as they include fewer locations allowing faster computation of drone configurations at the expense of a potential increase in the number of drones.

 Formally, given a comprehensive set of candidate locations $\mathcal{P}$ we are able to obtain an $O(\log{n})$-approximation algorithm.
 However, generating the $O(N^4)$ candidates required for a comprehensive set can be an overkill and incurs much higher overhead.
-This, in turn, slows down both the Angular Discretizer and Configuration Selector as they would have to go through too many candidates.
-To remedy this, we develop a heuristic spatial discretizer that generates $O(N)$ candidates $\hat{\mathcal{P}}$ to improve the performance of the \emph{\ProblemNameAcro}\textit{ Solver} for a large number of targets.
+This, in turn, slows down both the \textit{Angular Discretizer} and \textit{Configuration Selector} as they would have to go through too many candidates.
+To remedy this, we develop a heuristic spatial discretizer that generates $O(N)$ candidates $\hat{\mathcal{P}}$, enabling the \emph{\ProblemNameAcro} \textit{Solver} to handle larger numbers of targets.